We are committed to ensuring that your personal information is kept private and confidential.

 1. What information do we collect?

-We will only collect information that is necessary to provide our services and carry on our dental practice.
+We will only collect information that is necessary to provide our adequate dental care.

 We collect the following types of personal information from patients and prospective patients:

-- details about your current health and medications; and
+- details about your current health and medications

 - health insurance details.

 We collect personal information from you if you ask us to claim directly to your health fund when you are paying your account (through HICAPS).
 This includes your credit card details, if you pay by credit card.

 Our hosting provider and Google Analytics record visits to our official website and store the following information for our reference:

 - Your domain or top level domain name (for example practice.com, .gov, .au, etc.)

 - The date, time and duration of your visit to the site

 - The pages you accessed and documents downloaded